atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 ## Accessibility Requirements
 * [WCAG SC 2.4.1 Bypass Blocks](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html) -- A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
 * [WCAG SC 3.2.3 Consistent Navigation](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-consistent-locations.html) -- Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
+* [WCAG 3.2.4 Consistent Identification](http://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-consistent-functionality.html) -- Components that have the same functionality within a set of Web pages are identified consistently.

 ### Test Method Rationale
 To enable equitable use by keyboard-only users, there must be a keyboard-accessible method to bypass repetitive content.
 The methods covered for bypassing blocks of repeated content are keyboard accessible, with no additional tools required.
 A common method used to bypass repetitive content is internal (same page) links, but other methods such as a hide menu option and a navigation tree are acceptable.
 Repeated content is also evaluated for consistent relative order.